sebge2/kafka-hands-on/doc/kafka/kafka-zookeeper.md

 # Kafka - Zookeeper

+Zookeeper has two important functions, it's used to:
+- **elect a controller**
+- **store the cluster metadata**:
+  - registered brokers
+  - configuration
+  - topics
+  - partitions
+  - replicas.

 ## Cluster Membership

 Every broker has a unique identifier (set in the configuration file or automatically generated).
 Every time a broker starts,